Jane Eyre | 2011

 The impressive ruins of a palatial Medieval manor house, built in the 1440s for the wealthy Ralph, Lord Cromwell, Treasurer of England, Wingfield later became home to the Earl of Shrewsbury, who imprisoned Mary Queen of Scots here.

-Destroyed at the end of the English Civil War, the remains of Wingfield are now an English Heritage property – you can visit on pre-booked guided tours on Saturdays during the Summer.
+Destroyed at the end of the English Civil War, the remains of Wingfield are now an English Heritage property – you could visit, but the ruins are currently closed due to safety issues..